-If your anything like me, you probably have an idea for a laser engraving project that you're anxious to get started on.
-If you're looking at laser engraving machines and trying to decide what exactly you need to make your project happen, you've come to the right place.
+If your anything like me, you probably have an idea for a laser engraving or laser etching project that you’re anxious to get started on.
+If you’re looking at laser engraving machines and trying to decide what exactly you need to make your project happen, you’ve come to the right place.

-I've been working with laser machines for many years, and while working closely with the Thunder Laser brand, I have become intimately familiar with laser machines and everything they are capable of.
-This guide is meant to help you understand what's available in the market and how to pick the right machine for your next project or customer order.
+I’ve been working with laser machines for many years, and while working closely with the Thunder Laser brand, I have become intimately familiar with laser cutters and engravers and everything they are capable of.
+This guide is meant to help you understand what’s available in the market and how to pick the right machine for your next project or customer order.

-Laser engraving doesn't involve any tool bits or direct contact with the material surface.
-Instead, as in the case with Thunder Laser Machines, it's the use of high powered C02 laser beams that remove surface layers of the material.
-The laser uses directed high heat to vaporize the surface layers and leave a clean surface engraved design.
+Laser engraving doesn’t involve any tool bits or direct contact with the material surface.
+Instead, as in the case with Thunder Laser Machines, it’s the use of high powered C02 laser beams that remove surface layers of the material.
+The laser beam uses directed high heat to vaporize the surface layers and leave a clean engraving sporting intricate designs.

-Sometimes there can be a bit of confusion surrounding whether or not the same machine can be used for both laser cutting and laser engraving.
-The laser machine itself is capable of both cutting and engraving.
-The main difference is in the lens selection.
-When engraving, you can use a lens with a shorter focal length to achieve more precision and with less emphasis on cutting depth.
+Sometimes there can be a bit of confusion surrounding whether or not a single machine can be used for both laser cutting and laser engraving.
+With Thunder Laser USA, you can do both.
+It’s just a matter of changing the lens selection.
+When engraving, for example, you can use a lens with a shorter focal length to achieve more precision while reducing the emphasis on the cutting depth.

 If you’re a hobbyist and looking for a machine to handle the occasional project, you might consider the Nova 24 laser machine.
 It’s an excellent starting place and full of possibilities.

 Pricing starts at $6,600 and can range up to $14,800 for the true workhorse of the laser machine lineup.
-If you want a clear breakdown on the price comparisons between different machines, take a look at our recent writeup on laser machine costs.
+If you want a clear breakdown on the price comparisons between different laser engravers, take a look at our recent writeup on laser machine costs.

 Can a Laser Machine Engrave Metal?